algorithmiaio/algorithmia-ci-action/README.md

 # algorithmia-ci action
 An algorithmia github Action to test and deploy github backed Algorithmia.com algorithms.
 When attached as a workflow for an Algorithmia algorithm, can automatically deploy new versions when provided tests pass.

 # Action Input

 ```
 inputs:
-  regular_api_key:
+  api_key:
     description: 'Your typical Algorithmia API key'
-    required: true
-  mgmt_api_key:
-    description: 'Your algorithm management capable Algorithmia API key'
     required: true
   api_address:
     description: 'The API address for the Algorithmia Cluster you wish to connect to'